 While the substantive analysis of mergers of social media companies may not be fundamentally different from any other innovative industries, social media mergers are creating new challenges for the Commission:

-a Challenges in defining the relevant market: The Commission is faced with new and evolving markets, such as the market for social networking or the market for consumer communication services.
+- Challenges in defining the relevant market: The Commission is faced with new and evolving markets, such as the market for social networking or the market for consumer communication services.
 It has to define these markets precisely, in the presence of companies that often create the market themselves.

-b Challenge in assessing the degree of market concentration: High-technology markets are constantly evolving, which implies constant changes in the positions of the competitors.
+- Challenge in assessing the degree of market concentration: High-technology markets are constantly evolving, which implies constant changes in the positions of the competitors.
 The Commission can no longer rely solely on market shares to evaluate the market power of the actors of the market, and new criteria must be used.

-c Challenges in assessing potential consumer detriment: with media mergers come new kinds of effects.
+- Challenges in assessing potential consumer detriment: with media mergers come new kinds of effects.
 For instance, the widespread collection of data, or networks effects, are typically related to media mergers.

 1 Jérémie Marthan is counsel at Linklaters LLP.
 The author warmly thanks Elsa Mandel for her important contribution to this paper.
+The information in this chapter is accurate as of July 2017.

 2 Case M.7217, Facebook/WhatsApp, Commission decision of 3 October 2014.